-As a result of the pre-feasibility study it is recommended that the future of Bhutan's mass transport system be an appropriate combination of electrified vehicle options designed around a core of electrified rail infrastructure that provides both passenger and freight capacity, as presented graphically in Figure 4.
-Such an approach is called for in the Thimphu Structural Plan of 2000 that seeks 'Balanced Movement', a principle that suggests that 'movement and transport are a group of systems that are integrated with one another'.
-The key finding of the pre-feasibility study is that a rail system from Thimphu to Phuentsholing could be seen like the backbone of the evolution of future transport network in Bhutan.
-This initial component of a future national system would link Bhutan to India via rail and serve as an ideal freight transport corridor bring enormous benefits in terms of efficient supply chain logistics, reduced fuel consumption, reduce road network maintenance, reduced air pollution, and reduced road accidents and fatalities.
+The findings of the pre-feasibility study suggest that compelling evidence exists to support a call for a detailed feasibility study into the potential for Bhutan's transport system to be the appropriate combination of electrified vehicle options designed around a core of electrified rail infrastructure that provides both passenger and freight capacity, as presented graphically in Figure 4.
+Such an approach aligns with the Thimphu Structural Plan of 2000 that seeks 'Balanced Movement', a principle that suggests that 'movement and transport are a group of systems that are integrated with one another'.
+Such a concept for a transport system would link Bhutan to India via rail and serve as an ideal freight transport corridor to bring environmental, social and economic benefits in terms of reduced air pollution, reduced construction impacts, reduced road accidents and fatalities, reduced travel times, reduced fuel consumption, and reduce road network maintenance.

-Figure 4: A graphic representation of a future Bhutan transportation system based around an electrified rail backbone and harnessing an appropriate combination of other modes
+Figure 4: A graphic representation of the concept of a future Bhutan transportation system based around an electrified rail backbone and harnessing an appropriate combination of other modes.

-However a key consideration in the selection of a mass transit option for Bhutan is whether it will be in line with neighbouring countries.
-A focus on creating a backbone of rail infrastructure as the foundation for a nation's transportation system is reflected in both China and India.
+However, a key consideration in the selection of a mass transit option for Bhutan is whether it will be in line with neighbouring countries.
+The preference for rail infrastructure as both passenger movement in cities and for inter-country transit and freight is reflected in both China and India.

 - In 2012 there were rail systems under construction in 82 cities in China and by 2016 the China Railway Corporation announced plans to begin rail projects in 45 new cities.
-According to the People's Daily Online 'by the end of 2015, the network length in China reached 121,000 kilometres and the length of high-speed rail in operation was over 19,000 kilometres, accounting for 60 percent of the world's total'.6 - In 2015 plans for rail systems in 50 Indian cities were confirmed,7 including plans for the Nagpur Metro run on solar power.
-In addition to city based systems the Indian Government is committed to 'the introduction of three new super-fast trains and creation of dedicated north-south, east-west and east coast freight corridors by 2019'.8
+According to the People's Daily Online 'by the end of 2015, the network length in China reached 121,000 kilometres and the length of high-speed rail in operation was over 19,000 kilometres, accounting for 60 percent of the world's total'. - In 2015 plans for rail systems in 50 Indian cities were confirmed, including plans for the Nagpur Metro run on solar power.
+In addition to city based systems the Indian Government is committed to 'the introduction of three new super-fast trains and creation of dedicated north-south, east-west and east coast freight corridors by 2019'.